 How can I refer to the WIN Program?

 The WIN Program will accept referrals for individuals with developmental disabilities participating in the Dane County Supported Living Program.
-Referrals can be made by Support Brokers, Residential Support Agencies, Dane County Case Managers, families, and even the clients themselves.
+Referrals can be made by Care Managers, Support Brokers, Residential Support Agencies, Dane County Case Managers, families, and even the clients themselves.

 Please complete a referral form and send it to us.